Like Laura, the unicorn couldn't fly. Broken and lifeless, it is shards of delicate glass.

-“He walked up to me, I swear.... time stopped, it was like something from a Brontes' love story.”
+“He walked up to me, I swear.... time stopped, it was a Brontes' love story.”

 Even now, as frail as she is, the vixen look returns.

 I could still see them, their bodies moved as one on the dance floor.
 I still remember the song that was so popular, "Lady in Red".
-They reminded me of warm honey sliding down the side of a jar.
+Their body moves reminded me of warm honey sliding down the side of a jar.
 It was breathtaking to watch.
 How Laura loved teasing men.

-It was an art and she was a master.
+It was a special art and she was a master, like a Japanese Geisha.
 Watching Laura in action was like an experienced fisherman reel in a prize catch.

-Vick was a dockworker, ten years younger than Laura.
-He was built like a finely tuned machine.
-They had a short hot romance that never was serious but looked like a lot of fun.
+Vick was a dockworker, ten years younger, built like a finely tuned machine.
+They had a short hot romance that never was serious but a lot of fun.
 Laura should have been a lot more careful.
-She played with fire by not using protection and it flamed fast, furious, and fatal.
+She played with fire by not using protection and it flamed fast, furious, and finally, fatal.

 Players like Vick were the reason I was losing my best friend to AIDS (acquired Immune deficiency syndrome).
 It had taken about six months before she went to her gynecologist with a strange combination of complaints.
 The KS lesion was the 1st thing he picked up on.
 We had all been reading about HIV and thought it was a gay disease, mostly in California, New York and Florida along the Miami Beach area.

 Laura closed her eyes, a mischievous smile tugged at her lips.
 When she opened them, tears glistened, making them a smoky shade of brown.